-Mad*Pow’s Application Development team is responsible for developing web and mobile applications that meet our clients’ needs and standards while also realizing the experiences that Mad*Pow designs.
-From a virtual clinic solution designed to delight users, to digital companions that patients rely on every day, to an online directory of providers that organizes a wealth of data and presents it in a way that makes sense to new patients; the team has tackled all of these challenges, bringing innovative approaches and crafty problem-solving to each of our engagements.
+With Mad*Pow, he is responsible for developing web and mobile applications that meet our clients’ needs and standards while also realizing the experiences that Mad*Pow designs.
+From a virtual clinic solution designed to delight users, to digital companions that patients rely on every day, to an online directory of providers that organizes a wealth of data and presents it in a way that makes sense to new patients; he and the development team have tackled all of these challenges, bringing innovative approaches and crafty problem-solving to each of our engagements.

-Chris lives in Portsmouth with his wife, children’s book illustrator Teri Weidner, and their son.
+Chris lives in Portsmouth with his son, Nick.
 Weekends find them hiking, playing board games, and ducking into Caffe Kilim for a double-shot and a Yoo-hoo.

 Powered By Mad*Pow